Pitch Black Forecast

-Pitch Black Forecast is an American heavy metal supergroup formed in 2005 with a lineup consisting of Mushroomhead frontman Jason Popson and ex-Strapping Young Lad drummer Gene Hoglan and former Integrity bassist Steve Rauckhorst.
-Formed in Ohio back in 2005 under the name Absentee.
-They released their debut album Absentee in 2008 featuring guest contributions from Lamb of God frontman Randy Blythe and Human Furnace of Ringworm.
+Pitch Black Forecast is an American heavy metal supergroup formed in Ohio in 2005, initially under the name Absentee.
+Its lineup consisted of Mushroomhead frontman Jason Popson, ex-Strapping Young Lad drummer Gene Hoglan, and former Integrity bassist Steve Rauckhorst.
+They released their debut album, Absentee, in 2008, which featured guest contributions from Lamb of God frontman Randy Blythe and Human Furnace of Ringworm.

 History

 Hoglan and Popson met back in 2004 while Jason was selling T-shirts for Meshuggah while they were on tour with Strapping Young Lad.
 Popson was taking a break from touring with Mushroomhead where he was known as J Mann.
 He never mentioned that he was Mushroomhead's frontman and it wasn't until late in the tour that Hoglan found out.
 Originally, the group was intended to be similar to Probot with Popson as the vocalist and a revolving door of guitarists and drummers.
 When Popson was finally ready to record, though, the only one who was not busy was Hoglan.
-In January 2007, Hoglan flew to Ohio and he and Popson wrote and recorded Absentee in 10 days.
+In January 2007, Hoglan flew to Ohio and he and Popson wrote and recorded Absentee in ten days.
 Guitarist Rob Reinard (NDE) was brought in by studio engineer Bill Korecky.
 Bassist Craig Martini was also brought in for the band.
 Popson and Martini are longtime friends and have performed in bands in the past, including Unified Culture, State of Conviction and The Alter Boys.
 Shortly after finishing recording Absentee Martini left the band in good terms, relocating to Nevada and was replaced by Steve Rauckhorst, who Popson had previously known from the Cleveland scene and his time in Integrity.
 They played their first show in nearly six months at Peabody's in Cleveland.
 On May 5, 2011, Pitch Black Forecast announced Tom Shaffner of Keratoma fame would be their new second guitarist.
 The band's name was originally "Absentee" before switching it to Pitch Black Forecast and using the former as the name of the first album.
 The first track recorded, titled "Revolve", was included on the Melvins Tribute album We Reach: The Music of the Melvins and released on Popson's record label, Fractured Transmitter.